om3gasector/AnsiblePractice/README.md

-This is Ansible Practice repo!
+This is my first Ansible Practice repo!